-About the Sickle Cell Blood Test
+About the Sickle Cell and Haemoglobin Electrophoresis Blood Test

-oxygen, and they can easily become stuck in small blood vessels, leading to a
+These abnormal red blood cells are less efficient at carrying oxygen, and they can easily become stuck in small blood vessels, leading to a range of health problems.
+Some of the key characteristics and complications of sickle cell disease include:

 - Pain Crises: People with SCD often experience episodes of severe pain, called pain crises, which can occur anywhere in the body.
 These crises are the result of blocked blood flow and tissue damage due to the misshapen red blood cells.